-- Adult ADHD: Some adults with ADHD may have trouble paying attention or may be hyperactive and impulsive.
+- Adult ADHD: Some adults with ADHD may have trouble paying attention or might be hyperactive and impulsive.

-- Anger issues: Although most adults learn to control their reactions to emotionally volatile situations, adults who suffer with anger management issues may act childish and throw tantrums when they don’t get their way or when tempers flare.
+- Anger issues: Although most adults learn to control their reactions to emotionally volatile situations, adults who experience anger management issues may act childish and throw tantrums when they don’t get their way or when tempers flare.

-- Frontal lobe damage: Disease processes or injuries that result in damage to the frontal lobe of the brain may cause a victim to act with childlike behaviors.
-For example, a traumatic brain injury, Parkinson’s disease, cerebral palsy, or Alzheimer’s disease are all examples of conditions that may lead to frontal lobe damage.
+- Frontal lobe damage: Disease processes or injuries that result in damage to the frontal lobe of the brain may cause someone to act with childlike behaviors.
+For example, traumatic brain injuries, Parkinson’s disease, cerebral palsy, or Alzheimer’s disease are all examples of conditions that may lead to frontal lobe damage.